toggledbits/Switchboard-Vera/README.md

 # Switchboard -- Re-imagined Virtual Switches for Vera Home Automation

-This plugin is my take on a modernized Virtual Switch plugin for Vera.
-The long-lived *Virtual Switch* plugin has some subtle issues that make it difficult to use with some third party applications (including Google Home and Amazon Echo devices).
+This plugin is my take on a modernized *Virtual Switch* plugin for Vera.
+The long-lived (near zombie) Virtual Switch plugin has some subtle issues that make it difficult to use with some third party applications (including Google Home and Amazon Echo devices), and even Vera's own native mobile app for Android.
 Hopefully, this version of virtual switches will address those shortcomings.

 NOTE: This plugin does not yet support openLuup.
 The things that make it work better on Vera than VSwitch are the things that are troubling to openLuup.
 I will make an effort to reconcile these at some point, but for the moment, this plugin is only supported on Vera UI7 and higher.